 Winter Weather Advisory from TUE 2:00 AM CST until TUE 10:00 AM CST

-Winter Weather Advisory from TUE 2:00 AM CST until TUE 10:00 AM CSTNew

 Issued by National Weather Service – Chicago, IL